Dallas Texans (NFL): 1952 season

-The team's final game was a 41–6 blowout loss at the hands of the Detroit Lions: while this game had been scheduled to be played in Dallas, it was moved to Detroit after the league took over the team, thus forcing the Texans (who were the designated home team) to make their second trip of the year to Briggs Stadium – this game drew 12,252 fans, less than one-third of that of the average for the Lions' home games that year.
+The team's final game was a 41–6 blowout loss at the hands of the Detroit Lions: while this game had been scheduled to be played in Dallas, it was moved to Detroit after the league took over the team, thus forcing the Texans (who were the designated home team) to make their second trip of the year to Briggs Stadium – this game drew 12,252 fans, less than one-third of the average for the Lions' home games that year.
 Two weeks later, the Lions won the NFL Championship.

-George Taliaferro, the team's leading rusher, was selected to the Pro Bowl at the end of the season.
+Halfback George Taliaferro, the team's leading rusher, was selected to the Pro Bowl at the end of the season.

 The end of the Texans

 For all intents and purposes, the conclusion of the Texans' brief history was written before they even played their last game.
 Unable to find a buyer for the team, but not wanting to outright contract the franchise (which would have unbalanced the schedule), the NFL quickly began to solicit bids from other cities.
-The week after the Texans' Thanksgiving upset, the NFL granted a new franchise to a Baltimore-based ownership group headed by Baltimorean Carroll Rosenbloom, and awarded it the remaining assets (including the players) of the failed Texans.
+The week after the Texans' Thanksgiving upset, the NFL granted a new franchise to a Baltimore-based ownership group headed by Carroll Rosenbloom, and awarded it the remaining assets (including the players) of the Texans organization.
 Rosenbloom named his new franchise the Baltimore Colts (after the unrelated previous team from the competing All-America Football Conference, which merged with the NFL in 1950).

-The Colts (who relocated to Indianapolis in 1984) do not claim the history of the earlier Triangles/Dodgers/Tigers/Yanks/Bulldogs/Yanks/Texans as their own, despite the Colts' inaugural 1953 roster including many of the players from the previous season's Texans, and a number of players from the 1950-1951 Yanks.
-Likewise, the NFL considers the new Colts to be a 1953 expansion team and not a continuation of the original Colts, the charter NFL member Triangles or any other franchise.
+The Colts do not claim the history of the Texans and their predecessors as their own, despite the Colts' inaugural roster including many of the players from the 1952 Texans, plus a number of players from the 1950-1951 Yanks.

-As a result, the Texans are officially recognized by the NFL as being the League's last team to date to permanently cease operations and not be included in the lineage of any current franchise.
+As a result, the Texans are officially recognized as the last NFL team to permanently cease operations and not be included in the lineage of any current franchise.